ollie1400/DroneApp/README.md

     implementation fileTree(dir: "libs", include: ["*.jar", "*.so"])
 ```
 so make sure that the opencv objects were being compiled.
 This may or may not be important...

-# Debugging remotely with adb

-Assuming the project now builds properly, you can debug on a Android device remotely using ADB.

-This allows you to debug with the